cedricsam/emoji-lingo/README.md

 `get-emoji-base64-from-unicode-page.js` (legacy, only useful for 15.0 and before): Extracts the base64 on every row of Unicode’s full emoji list HTML page, resizes it and stores it with its UTF-8 code(s) and a numeric ID from the page

+(WIP) `get-emoji-list-and-base64-images.js` (new since 2025 and unicode version 16.0): Takes the list of emojis from Unicode’s full emoji list HTML page and match with a directory containing PNGs of emojis.
+Outputs list of emojis that can be used and transforms the PNGs to base64 equivalent for use on the Tidbyt app.
+The emojis can be extracted using [faveris/glyph_extractor](https://github.com/faveris/glyph_extractor) if you are on the most recent macos version, found on [iamcal/emoji-data](https://github.com/iamcal/emoji-data) or on [googlefonts/noto-emoji](https://github.com/googlefonts/noto-emoji).

 `parse-cldr-annotations-xml.js`: Takes a localization of CLDR unique short name annotations XML (and a fallback, like fr for fr\_CA) and keys by code.
 Only takes unique (tts) annotations.
 You can loop through `files/supported-locales.txt` and generate all of the data files for locales you wish to support.
 The output goes to `files/locale`.

 ## `unicode-org/cldr` submodule